lanej/lanej.github.com/_posts/2016-10-30-sinatra_xss_escaping.md

 ## Offensive solution

-Use [`ERB::Util#h`](http://ruby-doc.org/stdlib-2.1.2/libdoc/erb/rdoc/ERB/Util.html#method-i-h) for specific inputs that should be escaped.
+Use [`ERB::Util#h`](http://ruby-doc.org/stdlib-2.1.2/libdoc/erb/rdoc/ERB/Util.html#method-i-h) on the specific inputs that should be escaped.

 * include `ERB::Util`